kinosang/uc_client/README.md

 uc_client
 ===

-A tiny uc_client rewrited by labs7in0.
-It use the ucenter http apis.
+A tiny implementation for UCenter client (uc_client).
+It use the UCenter HTTP APIs.

 ## Donate us